aditikashyap26/Dad-Jokes-Generator/README.md

 # Dad-Jokes-Generator
-Random jokes generator using html,css and javascript This is a beginner project
+Random jokes generator using html,css and javascript This is a first beginner project